the-kakfa-dude/abides/python3/py_db_sonar/README.md

 # Python3 Example with Quality Analysis and a Database

-This is a **semi-mature** sample python 3 project that comes with a sonar server, and a database for functional tests.
+This is a **semi-mature** sample python 3 project that comes with a sonar server, and a postgres database for functional tests.

 If you don't need functional tests or a database, try the `py_sonar` project instead.